 But citizen developers benefit the IT landscape in a number of ways.
 Here are the 5 biggest benefits of citizen developers.

-Equipped with a no-code platform, Citizen Developers can build web, mobile, and back office applications Check out What Kinds of Applications Can You Build Without Coding? for more on this.
+Equipped with a no-code platform, Citizen Developers can build web, mobile, and back office applications.
+Check out the App Gallery for examples of applications built with a no-code platform.
 Forrester research digs deeper to identify some of the most popular citizen developer use cases (How To Harness Citizen Developers To Expand Your AD&D Capacity, Forrester Research, Inc., April 19, 2017).

 The development of administrative and reporting apps is one area where citizen developers can be of greatest use within enterprise organizations.